Pagiatis-Spiros/Pagiatis-Spiros.github.io/README.md

 * I'm currently working as
 <pre>
-technical in telecomunications (smartphones, tablets, laptops etc) and automation systems
+technical in telecomunications and automation systems
 </pre>

 * 🌍  I'm based in Greece, Corfu